github-for-unity/Unity/docs/using/quick-guide.md

 ### Opening the GitHub window

-You can access the GitHub window by going to Windows -> GitHub.
+You can access the GitHub window by going to `Windows` -> `GitHub`.
 The window opens by default next to the Inspector window.

 ### Initialize Repository